While camping near this prairie in 1804, the Corps of Discovery recorded a snapshot of what this region was like before European settlers arrived.

 Native Americans believed this mound, known as Spirit Mound, was inhabited by “little devils” armed with arrows.
 The steep and rocky land here protected patches of land from the plow and preserved pieces of original prairie.
 Vermillion Prairie is a remnant of this once great panorama.

-Through its work with many partners, The Nature Conservancy nurtures conservation throughout the state.
+Through its work with many partners, TNC nurtures conservation throughout the state.
 An important part of this dialogue involves educating landowners, farmers and concerned citizens about the ways they can protect and preserve South Dakota’s last great places.

-Vermillion Prairie was a rare opportunity for the Conservancy to reach a younger audience with its conservation messages.
+Vermillion Prairie was a rare opportunity for TNC to reach a younger audience with its conservation messages.
 Its great location with easy access made it ideal for outdoor classroom use.
 The diversity in plant and animal life here provides fascinating material for elementary, secondary and college students.

 Today, the preserve is open to research and is being managed to provide a safe haven for native invertebrates, mammals and vegetation.